 It might do us good to take a walk tonight,

 a little further than the lights but not too far,

 not being bothered by what’s out of sight...

 I love you.
 I love your body.
 I love every part of you,

 every cell of you.
-I love you so much that I went
+I love the world of your body so much

-to the Bodywork Exhibition to find out more about you...
+that I visited the Body World exhibition to find out more about you...